mcvine/mcvine/_sources/Installation.rst.txt

 If we want to use MCPL data files from mcstas simulations, `mcpl` python package need to be installed ($ pip install mcpl).

+Other packages that may be useful

+* lmfit
+* tqdm
+* awscli

 Install the latest unstable build
 ---------------------------------